Essential information

 The Night Sky planetarium show is a classic guide to the night sky presented live by an astronomer.
 Explore the night sky as it appears on the day of your visit; learn about the locations of various astronomical objects and how to spot them; and plan ahead for what else is coming up later in the season.
 Every day (or night!) is slightly different, so the content is constantly changing.

-No children under 7 will be admitted.
+Younger children will not be admitted.

 Tour the Solar System and learn about the wide range of environments within it, the challenges of exploring this vast region and what lies beyond!
 Everything in the Solar System is nearby in an astronomical sense, but compared to life on Earth, it is vast and varied.
 A journey around the celestial neighbourhood will reveal some of its workings and diverse environments including moons, asteroids, planets and more.
 There’s so much to see; the audience will be asked to help the astronomer choose what to concentrate on.

-No children under 7 will be admitted.
+Younger children will not be admitted.

 Animals in Space!
+For under 5s

 From their involvement in the space race to what we see in the stars themselves, animals have played a major role in space and our understanding of it.
 In this planetarium show, we'll visit the International Space Station and the Moon, explore constellations, and here and there you may just spot Royal Observatory Greenwich’s beloved mascot: Ted the bear...